twitty-rival/terraform-provider-aws/website/docs/d/efs_file_system.html.markdown

 * `provisioned_throughput_in_mibps` - The throughput, measured in MiB/s, that you want to provision for the file system.
 * `tags` -A mapping of tags to assign to the file system.
 * `throughput_mode` - Throughput mode for the file system.
+* `policy` - The JSON formatted file system policy for the EFS file system.